akang943578/java-bard-api/README.md

       Assertions.assertFalse(answer.isUsedTranslator());

       // Set Socks5 proxy
-      // Note that if you need to set translator, you should set proxy for translator as well Proxy proxy = new Proxy(Proxy.Type.SOCKS,
+      Proxy proxy = new Proxy(Proxy.Type.SOCKS,
               new InetSocketAddress("192.168.31.1", 7890));
       IBardClient bardClient2 = BardClient.builder(token)
-              .proxy(proxy)
+              // Set authUser and authPassword if proxy needs authentication .proxy(proxy)
               .auth(authUser, authPassword)
-              .translator(GoogleTranslatorProxy.builder()
+              // Note that if you need to set translator, you should set proxy for translator as well .translator(GoogleTranslatorAdaptor.builder()
                       .proxy(proxy)
                       .auth(authUser, authPassword)
                       .build())